Workshops

 Saturday, July 11, 2026 (10:00am – 3:00pm)

-Plein–Air Painting with Renee Eagan
+Plein–Air Painting with Renee Egan

 This is a on location class where you will really get the sense of true color, value and form.
 Our location will be decided and planned.